-Internal Audits: It is usually conducted by the accountants to make sure that all the financial records are in compliance with standards in the organization.
-The company may outsource the auditing service to another external company specialized in this type of evaluation.
-So that the firm may obtain the unbiased view of its financial statements.
+- Internal Audits: It is usually conducted by the accountants to ensure that all the financial records comply with the organization’s standards.
+The company may outsource the auditing service to another external company specialized in this type of evaluation so that the firm may obtain an unbiased view of its financial statements.

-Independent Audits: An audit which is conduct by the certified public accountant or chartered accountant who scrutinize the financial books and business transactions of a company with which he is not affiliated.
-The purpose of an independent audit to conflicts of interest and maintain the integrity of the audit standard.
+- Independent Audits: An audit is conducted by a certified public accountant or chartered accountant who scrutinizes a company’s financial books and business transactions with which he is not affiliated.
+The purpose of an independent audit is to avoid conflicts of interest and maintain the integrity of the audit standard.

-Assurance setting body IAASB has classified separate standards for each of the three subclassified assurance engagement.
+Assurance setting body IAASB has classified separate standards for each of the three subclassified assurance engagements.